Wired to Wear

 Renegade Craft Fair

-(Halsted Street between West 18th Street and South Canalport, Pilsen)
+(South Halsted between West 18th Street and South Canalport, Pilsen Arts District)

-Founded in Chicago in 2003 and growing into the biggest craft fair showcase in the world, Renegade returns home for a weekend, bringing a wide assortment of artists, designers, makers and entrepreneurs.
+Founded in Chicago more than fifteen years ago before growing into the biggest craft showcase in the world, Renegade never forgets to return home with a wide assortment of artists, designers, makers and entrepreneurs.

 Chicago Zine Fest